Read FAQs, check out a graphic on how to start a new site, look at maps of existing projects in SF, and more!

 You can find detailed information on how to launch any of these projects at the San Francisco Urban Agriculture Alliance (SFUAA) resources page or on this City and County of San Francisco Urban Agriculture Program.

-Each garden is operated by a group of committed volunteers, and membership fees are often self-imposed to cover common expenses.
-Use our urban agriculture map [link to new map] to find a community garden in your neighborhood!
+Each garden is operated by a group of volunteers who are responsible for assigning plots, managing the wait list, and collecting membership fees which cover common expenses.
+Click here to find a community garden in your neighborhood!

 HOW DO I GET A PLOT AT AN EXISTING GARDEN?